 - Share What You Learn (Pay It Forward)

-Appoint yourself as a future scout for your org, doing reconnaissance in the environment.
-When you discover info that might be of value to particular folks in your organization, share it.
+Appoint yourself as a future scout for your organization, doing reconnaissance in the environment.
+When you discover information that might be of value to particular folks in your organization, share it.
 Present it lightly (“thought you might like this”), not didactically (“I know the future”).
 Help them see the value of foresight, sharing, and learning.
 Don’t expect anything in return.

 - Push the Strategy Horizon